 Daniella can be reached at (603) 352-6747 or firstname.lastname@example.org

-Dale Rosenberg is the Educational Director of Ahavas Achim.
+Dale Rosenberg is the part time Educational Director of Ahavas Achim.
+In addition, she serves as Head Jewish Learning Innovator at Congregation Beth Israel in Worcester, MA and is an adjunct lecturer at Keene State College.
 She comes to Jewish education as a career changer, having spent most of her adult life working in Information Technology in New York City, both in finance and public health.
 Jewish education has always been a great interest of hers and she has always been involved in some aspect of adult education, as a teacher and a student.
-Dale serves as Chair of the Hebrew School Committee and of the Adult Education Committee in her synagogue in Brooklyn.
+Dale served as Chair of the Hebrew School Committee and of the Adult Education Committee in her synagogue in Brooklyn.

 Moving to Keene to join her wife, Rabbi Amy Loewenthal, Dale began a graduate program at Hebrew College in Newton in 2014.
-She is working on a dual master’s degree in Jewish Studies and Education.
+She is finishing up a dual master’s degree in Jewish Studies and Education.
 Since coming to Keene she has taught in several synagogue based schools, at Keene State College, at the National Havurah Committee’s Summer Institute, and at Limmud Boston.
 As Education Director Dale manages the Adult Education program, provides educational support to the Religious School and teaches CAA students of all ages.
-She is on site at CAA on Sundays, Wednesdays, and Thursdays, as well as during educational programs and services.
+She is on site at CAA on Sundays, and during educational programs and services.
 She is also available for tutoring and educational consultation on Jewish topics.